achasedev/Guildhall/Game/ReadMe.txt

 -----Closing-----

-If you have any questions or concerns email me at amchase@smu.edu and I'll do my best to accommodate!
+If you have any questions or concerns email me at amchase@smu.edu.

 Thanks!